-Ribbon Configure > Model > Options > Source Code Engineering > VHDL
+Ribbon Settings > Model > Options > Source Code Engineering > VHDL

-Action Type in the default file extension to apply when generating VHDL source code.
+Option Action Options for the current model Type in the default file extension to apply when generating VHDL source code.

 Collection Click on this button to open the

 Classes 'Collection Classes for Association Roles'

 dialog, through which you specify the

 Collection Class definitions for

 Association connectors.